2017 Yavne attack: Perpetrator

 The assailant, Ismail Abu Aram, 19-years old Palestinian teen from Yatta, Hebron, without a prior security offence background.
 According to the Shin Bet, Aby Aram did not have a permit to enter Israel, and Netanyahu later visited the spot where he crossed the Green Line.
 Following the attack Abu Aram attempted to flee the scene, but ultimately was detained by Israeli authorities.
-He was indicted on 28 August 2017, the indictment stated that the assailant traveled to Saudi Arabia in order perform an Umrah, as part of a strengthening of his Islamic belief, and that he set out to attack a Jew in order to fulfill the Islamic commandment of Jihad.
-During his 12-day visit for Ramadan to Mecca he decided to "fulfill his duty to jihad", to "kill a Jew" and to carry out "the commandment of jihad against the Jewish Israeli occupation."
+He was indicted on 28 August 2017, the indictment stated that the assailant traveled to Saudi Arabia in order to perform an Umrah, as part of a strengthening of his Islamic belief, and that he set out to attack a Jew in order to fulfill the Islamic commandment of Jihad.
+During his 12-day visit for Ramadan to Mecca, he decided to "fulfill his duty to jihad", to "kill a Jew" and to carry out "the commandment of jihad against the Jewish Israeli occupation."

 Under Israeli criminal law, attempted murder can be charged as murder, which the victims family has requested.